pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 ### Look at resource events

 The error might be within the custom resources such as accelerator, Git repository, fragment, and so on.
-These errors are checked by using kubectl.
+These errors are checked by using Kubernetes command line tool (kubectl).

 Here is an example using the custom resource `accelerator`: